dji-sdk/Onboard-SDK/doc/en/OPENProtocol.md

 Please make sure the following conditions have been met:

 * The 'enable API control' box is checked in the assistant software.
-* The IOC mode inside the DJI GO APP is off.
 * The mode selection bar of the remote controller is placed at the F position.

 **IMPORTANT! afterwase the release of firmware 3.0, the drone will enter F mode logic directly if the mode bar is placed at F when power on, developers do not need to turn away then back to enter F mode logic as the way in firmware 2.3; Please pay attention to this change if you are upgrading from 2.3**